Pick a racing series. Choose a style of racecar. Name a venue. Chances are, Tony Stewart has proven victorious – in and out of the driver’s seat.

 In 2008, Stewart announced he was leaving Joe Gibbs Racing to become a driver/owner in the NASCAR Cup Series with Stewart-Haas Racing.
 Many people saw Stewart’s new direction as an impossible challenge, but Stewart ended a 375-race winless streak for driver/owners when he won the NASCAR Cup Series race at Pocano (Pa.)
 Raceway in 2009.

 Often overlooked in Stewart’s transition to a driver/owner in the elite NASCAR Cup Series was his long, successful history as a team owner in other racing series.
-From a massive facility in Kannapolis, North Carolina, over 300 employees work on behalf of Kevin Harvick’s No. 4 Ford Fusion, Aric Almirola’s No. 10 Ford Fusion, Clint Bowyer’s No. 14 Ford Fusion and Kurt Busch’s No. 41 Ford Fusion.
+From a massive facility in Kannapolis, North Carolina, over 300 employees work on behalf of Kevin Harvick’s No. 4 Ford Mustang, Aric Almirola’s No. 10 Ford Mustang, Clint Bowyer’s No. 14 Ford Mustang and Cole Custer’s No. 41 Ford Mustang.
 Stewart has also proven adept at providing cars and equipment for racing’s dirt-track elite, where he created Tony Stewart Racing.